 - weight loss

-Because the condition generally affects older adults, early symptoms are often misattributed to age or a lack of exercise.
+Since the condition generally affects older adults, early symptoms are often misattributed to age or a lack of exercise.
 Your symptoms may seem minor at first and progress over time.
-But they can vary from one person to another.
+The symptoms can vary from one person to another.
 Some people with pulmonary fibrosis become ill very quickly.

-The causes of pulmonary fibrosis can be divided into four categories:
+The causes of pulmonary fibrosis can be divided into several categories: